 Can Cats Eat Apples?

 Fresh apples are rich in calcium, vitamin C and K, and pectin.
-Although healthy to humans, they are unnecessary to cats since fruits are not part of a feline’s natural diet.
+Although healthy for humans, they are nutritionally unnecessary to cats since fruits are not part of a feline’s natural, obligate carnivore, diet.
 Nonetheless, offering a couple of apple slices once in a while to your feral baby will not do them any harm.
-It would also be a desirable taste of something new for them.
+It could also be a desirable taste of something new for them.

 Make sure you avoid giving your cat apple slices that contain stems or seeds.